 Hecker’s last sentence provides the key to defusing the Korean crisis.
 If we continue to engage in regime change around the world and encourage it in North Korea via crippling sanctions, that nation’s leaders will maintain or increase their nuclear arsenal in order to deter such efforts.
 It’s a matter of self-preservation for them.
 Regime change probably would result in their being killed.

 Holistic thinking would require us to take in the perspective of North Korea’s leaders.
 We don’t have to like them, but we do have to understand them.
 If we were to consider their perspective, we would recognize that, as distasteful as the North Korean government is, encouraging regime change is not in our best interests, because it will lead to the North maintaining, and probably increasing, its nuclear arsenal.
 If we were to think things through more rationally, new possibilities would open up.

-… in January 2015, North Korea offered to suspend nuclear testing in return for cancellation of the joint US-South Korean military exercises.
+… in January 2015, North Korea offered to suspend nuclear tests in return for cancellation of the joint US-South Korean military exercises.
 Those war games started a month later, and North Korea conducted a nuclear test in January 2016.
 We don’t know if suspending our war games would have prevented that test.
 Only if we had taken North Korea up on its offer would we have useful information on whether or not the country’s leaders had been serious.